gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 Save this file naming it `sample.gpgk`.

 {% include kim.html content="
- Here, the training data is digitized on the screen (as is very often the case) using the god's eye method as an example.
-For a rough classification into the selected classes, this is of course useful and sufficiently accurate.
+ Here, the training data is digitized on the screen (as is often the case) using the god's eye method as an example.
+For a rough classification of the selected classes, this is of course useful and sufficiently accurate.
 <br>
 <br>
 However, please keep in mind that these training samples are usually collected in the field.
-This means that by means of a GPS or exact map work, the positions and their affiliations are collected and entered into a corresponding table.
-Often this is accompanied by a vegetation survey, soil survey or limnological or other surveys.
+This means that utilizing a GPS or exact map work, the positions, and their affiliations are collected and entered into a corresponding table.
+Often this is accompanied by a vegetation survey, soil survey, or limnological or other surveys.
 "%}

 ### Step-2 Segmentation

-In the search field of the `Processing Toolbox`, type *segmentation* and double click `Segmentation`.
+In the search field of the `Processing Toolbox` type *segmentation* and double click `Segmentation`.

 * select the `input image`: **example-5.tif**
 * select `meanshift` from the drop-down list **Segmentation algorithm**
-* The `Spatial Radius` value can be set to **25**.This is determining the spatial range of the segementation and is also experimental.
-Try to identify the scale of your major classes in pixel.
+* The `Spatial Radius` value can be set to **25**.
+This is determining the spatial range of the segementation and is also experimental.
+Try to identify the scale of your major classes in pixel
 * The `Range Radius` value can be set to **25**.
 We are dealing with RGB images that have a range `0-255`.
-The optimal value depends on datatype dynamic range of the input image and requires experimental trials for the specific classification objectives.
+The optimal value depends on the datatype, the dynamic range of the input image and requires experimental trials for the specific classification objectives
 * Set `Minimum Region size` in pixels to **25**.
-Minimum size of a region (in pixel unit) in segmentation.
-Smaller clusters will be merged to the neighboring cluster with the closest radiometry.
+The minimum size of a region (in pixel unit) in segmentation.
+Smaller clusters will merged to the neighboring cluster with the closest radiometry
 * keep `Processing mode`  as **Vector**
-* Tick `8-neighborhood connectivity` on.
+* Tick `8-neighborhood connectivity`
 * Set `Minimum object size` in pixels to **200**
-* Name the `Output vector file`  as  **segments-meanshift.shp**.
+* Name the `Output vector file`  as  **segments-meanshift.shp**
-* Push `Run`.
+* Push `Run`

 <br>
 {% include medium-img.html url="obia1.png" %}
 <br>

 * Check the  results: Load the output vector file **segments-meanshift.shp** into your QGIS session and place it on top of the image **example-5.tif**
 * Colorize the vector layer in the QGIS Layers window.
 Right click `Properties->Symbology->Simple Fill`, `Fill Style`: `No Brush` and `Stroke color`: `white`.
-Check the features with a visual inspection.
+* Check the features with a visual inspection.
 Is the result goal keeping?
-If not start over...
+If not, start over... .

 ###  Step-3 Feature extraction
-Type `zonalstats` in the search field of the Processing Toolbox and open `ZonalStatistics` which is settled under the image manipulation section of OTB.
+Type `zonalstats` in the search field of the Processing Toolbox and open the tool `ZonalStatistics`.
+You find it under the image manipulation section of OTB.

 * Select as input image: **example-5.tif**.
 * Select `input vector data` the vector file with segments from above segmentation **segments-meanshift.shp**